-In the event of a disclosure containing criminal information, the headteacher will check whether the individual has obtained any previous criminal convictions or cautions by instructing them to complete a disclosure review form, which will be followed by a meeting.
-The headteacher will discuss the disclosed information with the governing board and LA immediately to agree a course of action regarding any prospective or existing employee.
+In the event of a disclosure containing criminal information, the Headteacher will check whether the individual has obtained any previous criminal convictions or cautions by instructing them to complete a disclosure review form, which will be followed by a meeting.
+The Headteacher will discuss the disclosed information with the Governing Body and_LA immediately to agree a course of action regarding any prospective or existing employee.

-The individual will be required to attend a meeting with the headteacher to confirm that the convictions are theirs.
-If the individual denies that the convictions relate to them, the headteacher will contact the DBS to carry out an investigation.
-If it is established by the DBS that the convictions do concern the individual, the headteacher will explore the circumstances surrounding these and their suitability to work with children, in accordance with the governing board and LA.
+The individual will be required to attend a meeting with the Headteacher to confirm that the convictions are theirs.
+If the individual denies that the convictions relate to them, the Headteacher will contact the DBS to carry out an investigation.
+If it is established by the DBS that the convictions do concern the individual, the Headteacher will explore the circumstances surrounding these and their suitability to work with children, in accordance with the Governing Body and LA.

-For prospective employees, all posts will remain pending whilst meetings and investigations take place - an exception applies if the headteacher was already aware of the employee's convictions and had previously discussed with the governing board and LA that they were still suitable for their appointment, or, if it is revealed that the convictions do not relate to the individual concerned.
+For prospective employees, all posts will remain pending whilst meetings and investigations take place - an exception applies if the Headteacher was already aware of the employee's convictions and had previously discussed with the Governing Body and Local Authority that they were still suitable for their appointment, or, if it is revealed that the convictions do not relate to the individual concerned.

-For current employees, the headteacher will consider whether adjustments will need to be made whilst meetings and investigations take place, including:
+For current employees, the Headteacher will consider whether adjustments will need to be made whilst meetings and investigations take place, including: